dp-rp/outlook-custom-tasks/README.md

 ## Notices

-This project has no direct associations with Microsoft or the people responsible for the development of Microsoft's Outlook.
+This project is not affiliated with Microsoft or Outlook.

 ## Special Thanks